SovereignCloudStack/standards/Standards/scs-0211-v2-kaas-default-storage-class.md

 - MUST NOT be bound to the lifecycle of a Kubernetes node.

 The provisioned storage class MAY support volume expansion (`allowVolumeExpansion=true`).

+## Previous standard versions

+[Version v1 of this standard](scs-0211-v1-kaas-default-storage-class.md) did not enforce the existence of a default storage class in a newly created cluster.

+Previously, the backing storage of the default storage class was required to be protected against data loss caused by a physical disk or host failure.
+It also contained recommendations (MAY) with regard to redundant storage across hosts or availability zones.
+In this revision, these requirements and recommendations have been dropped.

 ## Conformance Tests